International Programmes 2024/2025

 • proof of professional qualification as interpreter/translator

-Applicants from countries with English as official/educational or native language are not required to submit a proof of English language proficiency within their application.
+Applicants from countries with English as official/educational or native language are not required to submit proof of English language proficiency within their application.

 German (according to the general rules for enrolment at the university):